JohnTelford/mdocs-1/docs/develop.md

 !!! danger
     The slightest errors or security issues during development will require remediation sometime during the life time of the website.
+The highest cost over the life time of website projects is remediating defects.

 ## Prerequisites